 We strive to keep you informed of your child's progress in their learning and about all aspects of school life.
 Pupil reports are usually issued towards the end of each session, providing information on pupil's progress across the curriculum.
-Parent Meetings are held twice a year, October and March, which provides parents the opportunity to meet with their child's teacher to discuss progress made by pupils and exchange information.
-Ongoing feedback and next steps in learning have been communicated through Microsoft Teams Assignments and through the use of SeeSaw, an online learning platform for sharing learning and experiences.
+Parent Meetings are held twice a year, November and March, which provides parents the opportunity to meet with their child's teacher to discuss progress made by pupils and exchange information.
+Ongoing feedback and next steps in learning have been communicated through an online learning platform for sharing learning and experiences.